• Home

 Introduction

 Transitioning to life in a new country for study or work can often lead to feelings of isolation, particularly when separated from your partner.
 However, with the assistance of Aussie Academics and Migration Services (A2MS), applying for an Australian Partner Visa becomes a streamlined process.
+This guide aims to simplify the journey and provide essential information for your partner's visa application.

 Types of Partner Visas